victorqzhang/refactory-vic/docs/source/index.rst

 The Mercury project is created with one primary objective - ``to make software easy to write, read, test, deploy, scale and manage.``

-Check out the :doc:`api` section for further information.
+Check out the Developer Guide section for further information.

 .. note::